opnsense/docs/source/manual/install.rst

 ``openssl sha256 OPNsense-<filename>.bz2``

-Match the checksum command output with the checksum vaule in file OPNsense-<filename>.sha256.
+Match the checksum command output with the checksum vaules in file ``OPNsense-<version>-OpenSSL-checksums-amd64.sha256``.
 If the checksums don't match, redownload your image file.
 If checksums match continue with the verification commands.

 ``openssl base64 -d -in OPNsense-<filename>.sig -out /tmp/image.sig``